Nepal Airlines: 1950s and 1960s: early years

-1970s and 1980s: the jet age and economic boom
+1970s and 1980s: The jet age and economic boom

-In 1970, RNAC acquired its first Hawker Siddeley HS-748 followed by Twin Otters in 1971 and Boeing 727s in 1972.
+In 1970, RNAC acquired its first Hawker Siddeley HS 748 followed by Twin Otters in 1971 and Boeing 727s in 1972.
 Two Boeing 757s gradually replaced the airline's Boeing 727s in 1987.

-Nepal had 181,000 tourist visitors in 1985, of which 80 percent arrived by air.
-Royal Nepal Airlines carried 38 percent of these tourist passengers, but that number was down from the company's peak market share of 50 percent in 1979.
+Nepal had 181,000 tourist visitors in 1985, of which 80 per cent arrived by air.
+Royal Nepal Airlines carried 38 per cent of these tourist passengers, but that number was down from the company's peak market share of 50 per cent in 1979.
 Indian Airlines Corporation was RNAC's main competitor, but newer entrants in the business were also competing with RNAC for market share.
 These companies included Singapore Airlines and Lufthansa, which started direct Kathmandu-Frankfurt service in cooperation with RNAC in October 1987 and now, other airlines are also wanting to do so.

-At the time, Royal Nepal Airlines' network-connected 38 domestic and 10 international destinations.
+At the time, Royal Nepal Airlines' network connected 38 domestic and 10 international destinations.
 RNAC was flying directly from Nepal to Hong Kong (home to many Gurkhas employed by the British Army) by 1988 using a Boeing 757.
 In April 1988, NAC and the Civil Aviation Administration of China cooperated to provide scheduled service between Kathmandu and Lhasa in the autonomous province of Tibet.

 RNAC reported revenues of $54.3 million in 1988–89, producing an operating profit of $17 million.
 With a workforce of 2,200, NAC had become the country's largest employer and largest earner of foreign currency, bringing in roughly $15 million a year from abroad.
-Seventy-five percent of the company's passengers were foreign tourists.
+Seventy-five per cent of the company's passengers were foreign tourists.
 London, Dubai, Dhaka, Karachi, and Bombay were added to the route network during the 1980s.